alan-turing-institute/rds-course/_sources/modules/m4/hands-on.md

 - Model the missing variable as dependent on present variables.
 You could apply our generalised regression framework: pick potential predictors, select your distribution for the residuals, see if you want a link function other than the identity function.

-4. **Comparative analysis with another country**: Up to now we have only looked at the UK, but what happens in other countries?
-How good is the performance if you use a model trained with UK data in another country?
-How different is the model (coefficients, performance, etc) trained with data from another country (e.g Poland vs the model of the UK shown in _Section 4.4_).
-Can you conclude that the same factors have different impact between the countries?
-Feel free to compare between any country you'd like.

-We expect you to compare and discuss in detail what you have learned from these new models and think what would be the answer to the research question.

 ## Final discussion session